§ 2001. Definitions

 As used in this chapter, unless the context otherwise indicates, the following terms have the following meanings.

 1. Basic support entitlement.
-“Basic support entitlement” means the sum derived from the child support table appropriate to the age of each child and the parties' gross income.
+“Basic support entitlement” means the sum derived from the child support table appropriate for each child and the parties’ gross income.